tankche1/compsci682-fa20.github.io/assignments/assignments2020/assignment1.md

 If you are unfamiliar with Jupyter, you can also refer to our [Jupyter tutorial](/notes/jupyter-tutorial).

-### Start Colab
+### Run code on Colab

-We require students to execute their codes on Colab, which is a google platform that give every google account a free GPU.
+We require students to run their codes on Colab, which is a google platform that give every google account a free GPU.
 Colab is compatible with jupyter notebook.
 You can see it as a server equipped with a Tesla T4.
 Pleaser refer to [Colab tutorial](/notes/colab-tutorial).